Search the Health Library

 Enter the last name, specialty or keyword for your search below.

-Our basic educational model provides instruction for two students with one GTA.
-The session for male instruction is one hour.
-The session for female instruction is one and one-half hours in duration.
+Our basic educational model provides instruction for two or three students with one GTA.
+The session for male instruction is one hour to one and one-half hours.
+The session for female instruction is one to two hours in duration.

 Individuals are carefully recruited and trained.
 Men and women will be selected with emphasis on the following criteria:

-- comfortableness in discussing and demonstrating his/her own anatomy with others
+- Should be comfortable in discussing and demonstrating his/her own anatomy with others, and possess a high level of comfort with instruction involving invasive examination

-- interest in education and contributing to the development of healthcare professionals
+- Should be interested in education, and in contributing to the development of excellent health care professionals.

 The educational benefits for the students include:

-- understanding the genital, urinary and rectal anatomy (and breast in the female exam) necessary for effective and sensitive clinical skills
+- An understanding of the genital, urinary and rectal anatomy (and breast in the female exam) necessary for effective and sensitive clinical skills is provided in a supportive environment..

-- providing immediate feedback, reassurance and opportunity for experiential learning
+- Instructor as the patient provides immediate feedback, reassurance and opportunity for experiential learning.

-- engaging the entire student group throughout instruction
+- Small group size maintains engagement of entire student group throughout instruction.

-- introducing students to patient education during the instruction
+- Students are introduced to patient education skills in the self-examination.

 To supervise the instructional content and revisions necessary to maintain a high standard in the GTA program, Johns Hopkins has enlisted consultants Dr. Nancy Hueppchen, Assistant Professor, Gynecology and Obstetrics and Dr. H. Ballentine Carter, Professor of Urology.